urakubo/analyses_pips_camkii/README.md

 ### specification_datasets.py

-Analyses were conducted through two steps: the conversion of lammpstrj files into intermediate data files and the visualization based on the intermediate data.
+Analyses are conducted through two steps: the conversion of lammpstrj files into intermediate data files and the visualization based on the intermediate data.
 In the methods of "SpecDatasets" class, the following instance variables should be specified:

 | instance variable | variable type | content |
 | -------- | -------- | -------- |